 1. What is the specific safety or health hazard?
 2. Has the hazardous condition been brought to the employer's attention?
 If so, when?
 How?
 3. How are employees exposed to this hazard?
 Describe the unsafe or unhealthful working conditions; identify the location.
 4. What work is done in the unsafe/unhealthful area?
 Identify, as well as possible, the type and condition of equipment in use, the materials (e.g., chemicals) used, the process / operation involved, and the kinds of work done near the hazardous area.
 Have there been any recent chemical spills, releases, or accidents?

-5. What frequency are employees doing the task that leads to the exposure?
-Continuously?
+8. How many people work in the establishment?
+How many are exposed to the hazardous conditions?
+How near do they get to the hazard?
+7. What personal protective equipment (e.g., hearing protection, gloves or respirators) is required by the employer relevant to the alleged exposure?
+Is it used by employees?
+Include all PPE and describe it as specifically as possible.
+Include the manufacturer's name and any identifying numbers.
+6. How many shifts are there?
+What time do they start?
+On which shift does the hazardous condition exist? ο.
 Every day?
 Every week?
 Rarely?
 For how long at a time?
 How long has the condition existed (as far as can be determined)?
 Has it been brought to the employer's attention?
 Have any attempts been made to correct the condition, and, if so, who took these actions?
 What were the results?